3DPrinterAdvice.comUpdated March 2026

 Frequently Asked Questions

-FDM for functional parts, large prints, and learning.
-Resin for miniatures, jewelry, and high detail.
-FDM printers are more beginner-friendly and less messy.
+FDM (filament) for functional parts, large prints, and learning.
+Resin for miniatures, jewellery, and high detail work.
+FDM is more beginner-friendly and requires less safety equipment.
+Resin needs ventilation, gloves, and a wash-and-cure station.

 Related Guides